-In the tradition of previous Africa Data Science workshops, a summer school on machine learning and data science will be held prior to the main workshop.
-This summer school will target graduate students, researchers and professionals working with huge amounts of data or unique datasets.
+In the tradition of previous Africa Data Science workshops, a summer school on machine learning and data science was held prior to the main workshop.
+This summer school targeted graduate students, researchers, and professionals working with large amounts of data or unique datasets.

 Lecture Schedule